 Sep 1.jpg

-The amazing iron doors of the Bournemouth Branch are certainly a talking point, and gain a special mention including an explanation of their provenance, in Martins Bank Magazine in 1966 in a feature that includes many of the artworks that were commissioned by the Bank with the aim of representing local character in Branches…
+The amazing iron doors of the Bournemouth Branch are certainly a talking point, looking quite scary as you sit filling out your cheque or paying-in slip in the banking hall!
+They gain a special mention including an explanation of their provenance, in Martins Bank Magazine in 1966 in a feature that includes many of the artworks that were commissioned by the Bank with the aim of representing local character in Branches…

 In Service: 12 March 1934 to 14 February 1975